 On the hunt for a hotel in Bristol?
 There’s certainly plenty to get up to here.
 You might be in town for the attractions of the historic harbour, or a great gig at one of the city’s great venues, an exhibition at the excellent Bristol Museum & Art Gallery, a trip to a museum, or an architectural pilgrimage to the engineering magnificence of the Clifton Suspension Bridge, but whatever you’re doing here, the best hotels in Bristol offer some of the most unusual accommodation imaginable.
 And some of it’s none-too-expensive either.
 Here’s our run-down on the best hotels in Bristol.

 Bristol's best hotels

-We love the exterior of this Brutalist-style modern block, and the interiors aren’t to be sniffed at either.
-Contemporary, chic spaces are the order of the day, with nicely appointed en suite rooms that feature modern art and minimalist styling, they’re really rather swish.
-The hotel’s setting is perfect; right on the harbour and not at all far from all the centre has to offer.
-Try to bag a room with a harbour view for the best experience. wifi, parking and a fitness centre are all included.
+We’re big fans of the Bristol Hotel’s brutalist-style exterior – and the interiors are rather fetching too.
+Contemporary, chic, well-appointed and with modern art and minimalist styling, they’re really rather swish.
+The hotel’s setting is perfect: it’s right beside the harbour and not at all far from all the centre has to offer.
+Try to bag a room with a harbour view for the best experience.
+Wi-fi, parking and a fitness centre are all included.

-If you want to bag some seriously cool, seriously offbeat Bristol accomodation, head to the rooftop of this boutique hotel for the ultimate in accommodation – 1950s aluminium caravans (from £80 a night) updated for the 21st century with free wifi, flatscreen TVs and DVD players, and tea- and coffee-making facilities.
-White wood-panelled rooms below them are fresh and bright, and with iPod docks, and all come with free breakfast, access to an honesty bar, courtyard garden and lounge.
+If you want to bag some seriously cool, seriously offbeat Bristol accomodation, head to the rooftop of this boutique hotel.
+There, you’ll find a series of 1950s aluminium caravans updated for the twenty-first-century with free wi-fi, flatscreen telly and DVD players, along with tea and coffee-making facilitie.
+The white, wood-panelled rooms below them are fresh and bright, and with iPod docks, and all come with free breakfast, access to an honesty bar, courtyard garden and lounge.

-Housed across two former Victorian banks and featuring lots of period touches, and is a luxe establishment in a great location between the harbour and city centre.
-All 42 rooms and suites are richly decorated with colourful textiles, and offer free wifi, iPod docks, tea- and coffee making facilities, and, perhaps best of all, decanters of gin and sherry.
-A basement spa has been added to the already impressive services, which include a lushly-styled cocktail bar and an eye-popping banquet hall.
+This hotel is housed across two former Victorian banks.
+It features a host of period touches, and is a luxe establishment in a great location between the harbour and town centre.
+Its 42 rooms and suites are sumptously decorated with colourful textiles, and all offer free wi-fi, iPod docks, tea and coffee-making facilities, and – best of all – decanters of gin and sherry.
+A basement spa has been added to the already impressive services; it includes a lushly-styled cocktail bar and an eye-popping banquet hall.

-Set in a pretty Georgian townhouse close to Clifton Village.
-The Berkeley is a spot that clearly prides itself on its artistry, from the bold interior styling to its regular art exhibitions – if you want more, Bristol Museum and Art Gallery is just a two-minute walk away.
-Prices start at a tempting £60 for simply-styled contemporary rooms with free wifi, a decanter of sherry, tea- and coffee-making facilities, fruit and homemade biscuits.
+This pretty little hotel resides in a Georgian townhouse close to Clifton Village.
+The Berkeley is a spot that clearly prides itself on its artistry, from the bold interior styling to the regular art exhibitions (if it gets you in the mood, Bristol Museum and Art Gallery is just a two-minute walk away).
+Prices are very reasonable for simply styled contemporary rooms with free wi-fi, a decanter of sherry, tea and coffee-making facilities, fruit and homemade biscuits.
 Guests also have access to a members’ club with a pretty cocktail bar in the basement, and the well-regarded restaurant has an outdoor terrace.

 The elegant exterior of these handsome Victorian villas set on a pretty Georgian square in leafy, residential Clifton are matched inside by 41 fresh, bright rooms featuring period touches, and lovely big windows with views over the square.
 High-ceilinged rooms are en suite and feature free wifi, flatscreen TVs, and tea- and coffee-making facilities, and a free buffet breakfast is included.
 Best of all, prices are peachy-keen for such a nice area, with rooms from less than £70.

-You know what you’re going to get with a Hotel du Vin – classy, contemporary décor in an interesting building – and the Bristol outpost doesn’t disappoint.
-Set in a series of restored Grade II-listed 18th-century sugar warehouses are chic rooms with unusual features – a loft mezzanine or whitewashed stone wall here, a rolltop bath here and there.
-But whatever room you find yourself in, upscale amenities abound: free wi-fi, flatscreen TVs, iPod docks, rainfall showerheads and Nespresso coffeemakers are standard.
+You should know what to expect with a branch of the Hotel du Vin chain: chic, classy decor in an interesting building.
+Bristol’s certainly doesn’t disappoint.
+It’s set across a series of restored, Grade II-listed eighteenth-century sugar warehouses, and boasts some curious features, like a loft mezzanine and a rolltop bath here and there.
+But whatever room you find yourself in, upscale amenities abound: free wi-fi, flatscreen TVs, iPod docks, rainfall showerheads and Nespresso coffeemakers are all standard.
 And of course, it wouldn’t be a Hotel du Vin without a beautiful bar and bistro restaurant.

-It's more of a self-catering hostel than a hotel, but we had to include the Kyle Blue for the fact that it’s actually a Dutch river barge, docked on Bristol’s harbourside.
-The various configurations of modern marine-themed cabins (from four private cabins through to a seven-bed dorm) sleep 30 people in all and are as quaint as you’d expect – and more comfortable too.
+It might be more of a self-catering hostel than a hotel, but we had to include the Kyle Blue for the simple fact that it’s actually a Dutch river barge, docked on Bristol’s harbourside.
+Fun, eh?
+The various configurations of modern marine-themed cabins (from four private cabins through to a seven-bed dorm) sleep 30 people in all, and are as quaint as you’d expect – and just as comfortable too.
 There are portholes to peep out of, but if you want better views, the top-deck lounge is the spot to head to.
 Bathrooms are shared, and there’s a self-catering kitchen, so definitely one for community-minded folk.

-Fans of Isambard Kingdom Brunel should definitely make the Avon Gorge their base in Bristol.
-Overlooking the engineer’s Clifton Suspension Bridge, this handsome Victorian building is a stunner in terms of location, but it’s not just about the fabulous views and proximity to Clifton Village.
-Rooms are spacious and come with free wifi, TVs, and tea- and coffee-making facilities.
-Note that not all rooms have gorge views; if yours doesn’t, make for the hotel’s large heated terrace to do your ‘gramming.
+Isambard Kingdom Brunel fans should definitely make the Avon Gorge their base in Bristol.
+This handsome Victorian building overlooks the engineer’s Clifton Suspension Bridge and is a stunner in terms of location – but it’s not purely about the fabulous views and proximity to Clifton Village.
+Rooms are spacious and come with free wi-fi, TVs, and tea and coffee-making facilities.
+Note that not all rooms have gorge views; if yours doesn’t, make for the hotel’s large heated terrace to do take your snapshots.
 There’s free access to a nearby fitness centre, too.

-This handsome 18th-century manor set amid gorgeous landscaped gardens is one for those who prefer to be away from the city centre – though given rooms are from less than £30, you’ll have lots left over to spend on taxis into the city centre just under two miles away (though there is free parking too).
-Spacious rooms, some with whirlpool baths, are fittingly kitted out with classical décor, and come with free wifi, flatscreen TVs, and tea- and coffee-making facilities.
+A handsome eighteenth-century manor set amid gorgeous landscaped gardens, and one for those who prefer to be away from the city centre – though given the excellent value of rooms, you’ll have lots left over to spend on taxis to take you on the two-mile journey into Bristol.
+Spacious rooms, some with whirlpool baths, are fittingly kitted out with classical decor, and come with free wi-fi, flatscreen TVs, and tea and coffee-making facilities.